fbparis/Generic-Scraping-Class/README.md

-Generic-Scrapping-Class
+Generic-Scraping-Class
 =======================

-Generic ultra fast scrapping class in PHP
+A basic but ultra fast scraping class in PHP